fitabigail/IrishMortgageConsulting/README.md

 ### Contact Us Page

-- Contact us page has as a future fliping Contact Form with two sides.
-On the first side the user can read the office address, and on the other side is the contact form with input fields for name, email, phone, message and a submit buttom.
-The user on submition will get an alert message.
+- Contact us page has a future flipping Contact Form with two sides.
+On the first side the user can read the office address, and on the other side is the contact form with input fields for name, email, phone, message, and a submit button.
+The user on submission will get an alert message.

 ![CONTACT US PAGE](./assets/readmeImages/contact-us.png)